nvim-tree/nvim-tree.lua/README.md

-let g:nvim_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:nvim_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:nvim_tree_root_folder_modifier = ':~' "This is the default.
+let g:nvim_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:nvim_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:nvim_tree_highlight_opened_files = 1 "0 by default, will enable folder and file icon highlight for opened files/directories. let g:nvim_tree_root_folder_modifier = ':~' "This is the default.
 See :help filename-modifiers for more options let g:nvim_tree_tab_open = 1 "0 by default, will open the tree when entering a new tab and the tree was previously open let g:nvim_tree_width_allow_resize  = 1 "0 by default, will not resize the tree when opening a file